blueag8/Photography_Website/README.md

 ##  Features

- - Register, Sign in, Logout
+ - Register, sign in, logout of an account
  -  Add, edit, delete products.
  - Authorised permissions
+ - Filter products by prices
+ - Create an order
- -
+ - Make a payment

 ## Technologies Used